 - Dispose of the used Plegridy pen in an approved sharps disposal container.
 Each Plegridy pen is administered just one time only.
 Never share your Plegridy pen with others.

 - When Plegridy is administered just under the skin (subcutaneously). the usual sites for self-administration are the stomach area (at least 2 inches [5cm] away from your belly button), upper thigh, or the back of your upper arm if somebody else is giving it to you.
-You should rotate sites for each injection (do not use the same site twice in a row) and you should not inject Plegridy where the skin is bruised, discolored, red, infected, or if there is a rash on the skin.
+You should rotate sites for each injection (do not use the same site twice in a row) and you should not inject Plegridy where the skin is bruised, discolored, red, or infected, or if there is a rash on the skin.
 See your doctor if the skin where you injected the Plegridy does not heal normally.
 If you are experiencing a lot of injection site reactions, talk to your doctor about IM Plegridy.

 - To administer IM Plegridy, wash your hands with soap and water.
 Check the syringe for cracks, damage, or discoloration.
 With one hand, hold the prefilled syringe right under the cap by the ridged part with the cap pointing up.
 With the other hand, grasp the cap and bend it at a 90-degree angle until it snaps off.
 Take out the covered needle and press it on the syringe glass tip, gently turning to the right until it is firmly attached.
 If you are still titrating your dose, use the titration clips as per the package instructions.
 IM Plegridy should be injected into the muscle of the thigh, and you should inject into a different site on your thigh each time that is not bruised, scarred, or irritated.
 Wipe the site with an alcohol wipe and let dry.
 Pull the cover off the needle, and with the other hand, stretch the skin out tight around the injection site.
 Hold the syringe like a pencil and with a quick dart-like motion insert the needle at a 90-degree angle through the skin into the muscle.
 After the needle is in let go of the skin.
 Slowly push the plunger all the way down until it touches the collar.
 Pull the needle out then use a gauze pad to press down on the injection site for a few seconds.
 Discard the used syringe in a sharps container.